Odalisken från Smolna

 Introduction

 On March 1924, Gösta Berling Saga premiered in Stockholm.
-After that, the director got an offering from a German producer named David Schratter.
-He asked Stiller if he would be interested in making some films for Trianon Film A.-G. This was Germany's largest production company at this time.
-They also wanted to buy the german distribution rights for Gösta Berling Saga.
-He traveled to Berlin to meet with Schratter.
-Some time later, Stiller sold Trianon the Gösta Berling Saga exhibition rights for Germany.
+After that, the director got an offer from a German producer named David Schratter.
+He asked Stiller if he would be interested in making some films for Trianon Film A.-G (German production company).
+Schratter also wanted to buy the German distribution rights for Gösta Berling Saga.
+Both men met in Berlin, early April, and signed a deal for the German Gösta Berling Saga distribution rights and two movies by Stiller for Trianon.

 Start Date